The complete guide

 How to build a resume that beats any Applicant Tracking System

-Over 75% of Fortune 500 companies and most Indian employers use an ATS to filter resumes before a human ever sees them.
-If your resume can't be parsed cleanly, you're rejected before the interview.
+Most large employers and many Indian companies use an ATS to filter resumes before a human ever sees them.
+If your resume can't be parsed cleanly, you can be rejected before the interview.
 Here's exactly how to make sure that never happens.

 What is an ATS, really?

 An Applicant Tracking System (ATS) is software that receives your resume, extracts text, parses it into fields (name, experience, education, skills), and scores it against a job description.
-The top names — Workday, Greenhouse, Lever, Taleo, iCIMS, and Naukri RMS — power most of the hiring pipelines you apply through.
+These tools power many of the hiring pipelines you apply through.

 The 7 rules of an ATS-friendly resume